zenorocha/wedocs/hosting/index.md

 ## What's Next?

-* Now you can start adding new static files and keep growing your application.
+* Now you can start adding new static files and grow your application.